Gradi02/Portfolio/README.md

 # Portfolio
-All interesting projects that can show you my coding abilities!
+All interesting projects that can show you my skills & abilities!

 # Interactive Checkers
 It is a simple web project where i used THREEJS library to create an interactive checkers.